Bob Hallen

-Robert Joseph Hallen (born March 9, 1975) is a former American football player.
+Robert Joseph Hallen (born March 9, 1975) is an American former professional football player who was an offensive guard and center in the National Football League (NFL).

 Hallen played high school football at Mentor High School, where he was honorable mention all-state his senior season after serving as team captain.
-Hallen was a four-year starter at Kent State University while starting 44 consecutive games.
-In the Spring of 1997, Hallen was awarded the Don Nottingham Cup as the team's top offensive player at the conclusion of Spring practice.
+Hallen was a four-year starter playing college football for the Kent State Golden Flashes, starting 44 consecutive games.
+In the spring of 1997, Hallen was awarded the Don Nottingham Cup as the team's top offensive player at the conclusion of Spring practice.
 He was a first-team All-Mid-American Conference choice in 1997 after switching to right tackle after three seasons at center.
 Hallen also served as team captain during the senior year.